 In 1997, an area of 327 km2 surrounding the park was declared as a buffer zone, which consists of forests and private lands.
 The park and local communities jointly manage the buffer zone.
 Together they initiate community development activities and manage natural resources in the buffer zones.

-An elephant ride provides a different view of the park as one can go off the main trail, Morning and late afternoon is the ideal time to go on a ride.
+An elephant ride/safari provides a different view of the park as one can go off the main trail, Morning and late afternoon is the ideal time to go on a ride.
 Karnali river is the suitable home for Gangetic dolphin.
 Babi valley is a majestic place to visit where flagship Rhino, tiger, elephant can be observed in the wilderness site.

 The Babai valley extending from Parewa odar to Chepang (bridge) was included In the park in 1984.
 The pristine valley is characterized by rich biodiversity.
 The major vegetation and forest type are wooded grassland and the riverine forest.
 The translocated rhinoceros from Chitwan were reintroduced in this valley.
 The luxurious forests in the east of the park also provide a good habitat and corridor for several wildlife species.
 The Karnali river is home to the endangered Gharial crocodile and Marsh mugger.
 The blue waters also provide habitat for the endangered Gangetic dolphin.
 Large Mahasheer, a game fish, is considered an excellent catch.

 The fast flowing water also provide excellent rafting expeditions that can stop in the park.
 Riverine forests along with the shores of the river creating prime habitat for birds such as Herons, Egrets, Black-necked, stork, and Little pratincole.
 The Tharu ethnic group is native to this area.
 Traditionally they are subsistence farmers and practice their own tribal religious.
 Handicrafts made by the community members could be bought as souvenirs.